This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 def location(self) -> SourceLocation:

-, which carries the line number, column number, file name and other information of the node in the source code.
+The location information of the node, returning a SourceLocation type, which carries information such as the line number, column number, and filename of the node in the source code.

 @property